Who We Are

 Charlotte Randomly | Team Leader (Health Promotion)

 Charlotte joined OTR in 2008 as a Support Worker.
-She is trained in Brief Solution Focussed Therapy and is the brains behind our Resilience Lab, having conceived the idea and designed the project back in 2013.
-Today, Charlotte oversees all our health promotion work with young people.
+She is trained in Brief Solution-Focused Therapy and is the brains behind Resilience Lab, having conceived the idea and designed the project back in 2013.
+Today, Charlotte oversees all our health promotion work with young people and leads the Lab’s ‘Train The Trainer’ initiative, providing practical guidance for fellow professionals across Bristol and South Gloucestershire.

-Cat joined OTR back in 2014.
-A registered Occupational Therapist with training and skills in Positive Psychology and Brief Solution Focussed Therapy, Cat is also a qualified Personal Trainer.
-She began her working life in the NHS, including in the adult mental health crisis team for Bristol, and is an experienced trainer in suicide prevention, risk and safety work.
+Cat joined OTR in 2014.
+She is a registered Occupational Therapist with training and skills in Positive Psychology and Brief Solution Focussed Therapy.
+Cat began her working life in the NHS, including in the adult mental health crisis team for Bristol.
+She is an experienced trainer and consultant in a wide variety of areas of mental health and has also developed a successful business focused on mental wellbeing, providing coaching and personal training among other services to her clients.

 Jo Harper | Monitoring & Evaluation Manager